 The way that I create my budget is this: I first begin with a spiral notebook.
 On a blank page I write the month across the top.
 I then number the page from 1 to 20.
 Then I list my expenses.
 First is rent.
 Then next is my utilities.
 By utilities I mean my cell phone bill, my internet bill, and my electric bill.
 Next I list my car expenses.
 This also consists of three subcategories: my car payment, my car insurance, and the cost of gasoline.
 After Rent, Utilities, and Car, there is one more essential category of expenses.
 This is food and home expenditures.
 This category includes groceries, home goods, and take out.
-Once all these expenses are organized on the paper, I then sign into my bank account.
+Once all these expenses are organized in my notebook, I then sign into my bank account.
 I go through all of my expenses for the past month, writing them down on the page one by one.
-(This process shouldn’t take too long; that is, there shouldn't be too many expenses, we are trying to save money after all.)
+(This process shouldn’t take too long; which is to say, there shouldn't be too many expenses; we are trying to save money after all.)
 After I have written down all of my expenses, I then begin to tally them up.
-(Some people might rather just use a banking app for all of this -- to which I say, that's fine but make sure the expenses are organized in such a way that you can understand exactly where your money is going).

 7 Helpful Tips to Remember When Making a Budget:

 1. Do not buy anything that you cannot afford.
 This should be obvious.
 Keeping up with others and falling victim to consumerism will lead you down a path of financial ruin.
-Remind yourself: It's just not worth it.
+Remind yourself: It is just not worth it.